MY TAKE: IRON FIST - SEASON ONE

 Danny and Davos know none of this.
-Pushing into their tweens now, the both think Iron Fist is the hottest deadliest woman they've ever seen.
+Pushing into their tweens now, they both think Iron Fist is the hottest, deadliest woman they've ever seen.
 Getting to attend the Contest is like Christmas, a homecoming dance and the Rumble in the Jungle all rolled into one.

 The fight is fantastic.
 Iron Fist is fantastic.
 K'un L'un, as predicted, remains in the top spot.
 BUT, this is the first time anyone outside K'un L'un has seen "the outsider."